MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 #### Component cost

 Select VM images that are optimized for the workload instead of using general-purpose images.
 In this architecture, relatively small VM images are chosen for both Windows and Linux, which are 30 GB each.
-With smaller images, VM SKUs with disks are also smaller, leading to lower costs and also faster deployment and boot times, and reduced resource consumption.
-A side benefit is enhanced security because of the reduced surface area.
+With smaller images, VM SKUs with disks are also smaller, leading to lower costs, reduced resource consumption, and faster deployment and boot times.
+A benefit is enhanced security because of the reduced surface area.

-Implementing log rotation with size limits is another cost saving strategy.
+Implementing log rotation with size limits is another cost-saving strategy.
 It allows for using small data disks, which can result in lower costs.
 The implementation of this architecture uses 4-GB disks.

 The use of Ephemeral OS disks can also lead to cost savings and improved performance.
-These disks are designed to use VM resources that you already pay for, because they're installed on the cache disk provisioned with the VM.
+These disks are designed to use VM resources that you already pay for because they're installed on the cache disk provisioned with the VM.
 It eliminates storage costs associated with traditional persistent disks.
 Because these disks are temporary, there are no costs associated with long-term data storage.

 > Refer to Well-Architected Framework: [CO:07 - Recommendations for optimizing component costs](/azure/well-architected/cost-optimization/optimize-component-costs).

 #### Flow cost

 Choose compute resources based on the criticality of the flow.
-For flows that are designed to tolerate indeterminate-length, consider using [Spot VMs](/azure/architecture/guide/spot/spot-eviction) with Virtual Machine Scale Sets Flexible orchestration mode.
+For flows that are designed to tolerate an indeterminate length, consider using [spot VMs](/azure/architecture/guide/spot/spot-eviction) with Virtual Machine Scale Sets Flexible orchestration mode.
 This approach can be effective for hosting low-priority flows on lower-priority VMs.
 This strategy allows for cost optimization while still meeting the requirements of different flows.

 > Refer to Well-Architected Framework: [CO:09 - Recommendations for optimizing flow costs](/azure/well-architected/cost-optimization/optimize-flow-costs).